Jonathan169/Liri-bot/READ.md

 Liri-bot is a search tool for looking up information about songs,artist concerts, and movies.
 Here's what you need to get started!

- -first you will nee to run a npm install to make this work, but you already know that
+ -first you will need to run a npm install to make this work, but you already know that

  -Next you need to have your own Spotify-api key and client secret, youll want that in a .env file

- now the keys words to search are a followed and you can use as much spaces as needed
+The following is the syntax and a GIF of how to use each search command, you can use as much spaces as needed during search And if the gif is too small theres a link at the bottom to the Full video

  Songs | Concerts | Movies | DO what it says
 ------------ | ------------- | ------------- | -------------